Return to The Definitive RCT Reference Guide homepage

 - works best when it's a new attraction you're touting.
 An effective "non-income losing" campaign for drawing guests to a "headliner" ride at the back of your Park.

-Note that there is a Free ongoing marketing campaign in the form of Guests leaving the park.
-Happy guests leaving the park will "tell" their friends about how great your park is, encouraging them to patronize your park (but beware, unhappy Guests will also tell their friends about how lousy your park was) {s}.
+*Note that there is a Free ongoing advertising campaign in the form of reviews from guests who Exit the park.
+Guests that leave the park Happy will "tell" their friends about how great your park is, encouraging them to patronize your park (but beware, Unhappy guests will also tell their friends about how lousy your park was) {s}.

 Research & Development